 The recent evidence showing that chronic Paraquat exposure can cause Parkinson’s disease has prompted a new push to have Paraquat banned in the U.S. There is currently pending legislation (Protection Against Paraquat Act – HR 3817) before the U.S. Congress that would prohibit the sale and use of Paraquat in the U.S. There is also a simultaneous regulatory push to have the Environmental Protection Agency ban the use of Paraquat.

 The link between Paraquat and Parkinson’s disease has generated some strong support from advocacy groups who are helping to advance the legislative effort to ban Paraquat.
 The Michael J. Fox Foundation (MJFF) and the Unified Parkinson’s Advocacy Council have been at the front of this lobbying effort against Paraquat.
-The MJFF has been working behind the scenes both in congress and at the EPA to end the use of Paraquat in the U.S. They obtained 100,000 signatures on a petition to the EPA requested that the agency take action.
+The MJFF has been working behind the scenes both in congress and at the EPA to end the use of Paraquat in the U.S. They obtained 100,000 signatures on a petition to the EPA requesting that the agency take action.

 The Biden Administration is expected to be much more receptive to the idea of banning the use of Paraquat for safety and environmental reasons.
 This makes it much more likely that Paraquat may be banned either at the regulatory or legislative level.